MattWeiler/ProductKeyGenerator/README.md

 This code has been based off of an example article found at:
 http://www.brandonstaggs.com/2007/07/26/implementing-a-partial-serial-number-verification-system-in-delphi/

-This example caught my eye since pascal/Delphi were my first encounter with programming.
+This example caught my eye since pascal/Delphi was my first encounter with programming.
 I just ported this example to Java as that's what I now use everyday.